coursetable/coursetable/docs/getting-started.md

 1. Install Node/NPM

-   - Mac: Install Node: see [here](https://nodejs.org/en/download/) for downloadable installer.
+   - Mac or Linux: Install Node: see [here](https://nodejs.org/en/download/) for downloadable installer.

-   - Windows or Linux: Install [nvm, node.js, and npm](https://docs.microsoft.com/en-us/windows/nodejs/setup-on-wsl2#install-nvm-nodejs-and-npm).
+   - Windows: Install [nvm, node.js, and npm](https://docs.microsoft.com/en-us/windows/nodejs/setup-on-wsl2#install-nvm-nodejs-and-npm).
 Follow Steps 1 - 9 at the link to the left.

    > **For Windows**: If you get an error that looks like this `bash: /mnt/c/Program Files/nodejs/npm: /bin/sh^M: bad interpreter: No such file or directory`, then try following the instructions [here](https://hackmd.io/@badging/wsl2#Troubleshooting-PATH).

-   > **For Linux**: To be honest, I haven't tried this on Linux but it should technically be the same as WSL right?
-If you're having problems, let us know.

 1. Install Yarn

-   - Mac: Run `brew install yarn` (Why's it so easy for Mac users this isn't fair.)
+   - Mac: Run `brew install yarn`

    - Windows or Linux: Run `npm install --global yarn`

+2. Install Bun

+   - Mac/Linux: Run `curl -fsSL https://bun.sh/install | bash`

+   - Windows: Use `yarn` in place of `bun` when installing packages.

 ## Aside: a quick explainer on docker-compose